apache/directory-studio/README.md

 ### Build issues

 Tycho doesn't handle snapshot dependencies well.
 The first time a snapshot dependency is used within the build it is cached in `~/.m2/repository/p2`.
-Afterwards any change in the dependency (e.g. ApacheDS or LDAP API) is the considered unless it is deleted from the cache.
+Afterwards any change in the dependency (e.g. ApacheDS or LDAP API) is not considered unless it is deleted from the cache.

+To delete all Apache Directory related snapshots run:

+    rm -rf ~/.m2/repository/p2/osgi/bundle/org.apache.directory.*

 ## Setup Eclipse workspace